Evin-Ngoa/react-ecommerce/README.md

 ### Project Goal
 - To learn React by making a basic ecommerce with core functionalities as fast as possible.
 I used CHEC PLATFORM (commerce.js) to provide backend API
-- Project deployment to netlify through github.
+- Learn Project deployment to netlify through github.
-- Git useof multiple branches and pull requests.
+- Git : Use of multiple branches and pull requests.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Running the project